(Auto) Exposure Bracketing & HDR Explained

 - A professional camera body: a camera does not have to be the most expensive, but it should be capable of shooting full frames and have a sensor that can well adapt to low-light situations.

 - A wide-angle lens: the difference between a professional and a non-professional photo is the lens.
-A wide-angle lens allows you capture a whole room or landscape in a single frame.
+A wide-angle lens allows you to capture a whole room or landscape in a single frame.

 Related Post: The Best Extreme Wide Angle Lenses